 Now, don’t let this discourage you from visiting Singapore.
 This country is incredibly safe to travel in and it offers an abundance of activities, free sights and a mix of cultures.
 If you’re a respectful traveler you’re not going to get in trouble.

-Here is a brief guide to some of the laws you need to know when you visit Singapore.
+Here is a brief guide to some of the weird laws in Singapore.

 Penalty: <2 years in prison